 Refer to Note 15 - Non-Controlling Interest for the information regarding the bankruptcy of Jushi Europe.

 Commitments

-In addition to the contractual obligations outlined in Note 10 - Debt and Note 11 - Leases, the Company has the following commitments as of December 31, 2023:
+In addition to the contractual obligations outlined in Note 10 - Debt and Note 11 - Leases, the Company has commitments as of December 31, 2024 related to property and construction.